Cytoreduction

 Is cytoreduction the same as endometriosis excision surgery?

 They overlap, but they’re not the same.
-Excision surgery focuses on removing endometriosis lesions, often in a targeted way.
-Cytoreduction describes a broader, higher-complexity approach used when disease is widespread or anatomy is significantly distorted—aiming to reduce the overall disease burden as safely and completely as possible.
-Many cytoreduction cases include excision, but with a more comprehensive scope.
+Excision surgery focuses on removing endometriosis lesions, often in a targeted and localized way even if multiple peritoneal areas are involved.
+Cytoreduction describes a broader, more extensive, higher-complexity approach used when disease is widespread with bulky disease, usually when anatomy is even more distorted than Stage IV endo.
+The goal is to reduce the overall disease burden as safely and completely as possible, with organ preservation in mind.
+Cytoreduction cases include peritoneal excision, but with a more comprehensive scope.
+Cytoreduction can be considered the quaternary big brother of tertiary endo excision surgery.

 Why would an endometriosis patient need a procedure that’s usually done for ovarian cancer?